-Laserfiche helped the City of Tualatin address several issues resulting from having to manage both paper and electronic records in a digital landscape.
-The City needed an archival process that would comply with Federal and State records retention requirements.
-These previously paper-based processes required the printing of electronic records.
+Laserfiche empowered the City of Tualatin to address several issues resulting from having to manage both paper and electronic records in a digital landscape.
+The City needed an archival process that would comply with federal and state records retention requirements.
+These previously paper-based processes required printing of electronic records.

 There were many key benefits the City realized with Laserfiche.
 Laserfiche created a secure storage location for records of all media types – paper, electronic, photos, as well as audio and video files.

 Permit and land-use records for new proposed development projects require a staff to review and are the most requested public records for the City.
-The implementation of Laserfiche and integration with TRAKiT saves Building, Planning, and Engineering staff significant time once required for records management, and makes the information needed on previous projects accessible from anywhere.
+The implementation of Laserfiche integration with TRAKiT saves building, planning, and engineering staff significant time once required for records management, and makes the information needed on previous projects accessible from anywhere.

-“Laserfiche has released the handcuffs of a paper process.
+“Laserfiche released the handcuffs of a paper process.
 All staff now complete simple searches within the system and gain access to documents within moments.
-Our City does not have a city hall and located on eight different sites.
-This has allowed us to increase communications on documents types and provide access instantaneously.” says Morris.
+Our City does not have a city hall, we are located on eight different sites.
+This has allowed us to increase communications on documents types and provide access instantaneously,” said Morris.

 Laserfiche also enabled the City of Tualatin to enact a rapid response plan for COVID-19.
 The NEOGOV and TRAKiT integrations allowed essential employees to telework while the office closed to the public.
 Laserfiche prepared the City for the pandemic.